← Back to 後漢書

 使[]

 In 142 CE eight famous inspectors were sent on circuit; Zhang Gang alone was young and junior in rank.
-While his colleagues set out, Zhang Gang dug in his wheels at the capital gate and swore he would strike the great predators first.
+The others received their orders and went to their circuits, but Gang alone buried his cart wheels at the metropolitan lodge of Luoyang, saying: 'When wolves block the road, why ask about foxes!'

 17